Martell is a cognac house founded in 1715 by Jean Martell. Martell is located in Cognac, France on the Charente River.

 Martell Cordon Bleu was first produced in 1912 by Edouard Martell and is considered the House of Martell’s flagship brand.
 It is sold without designation.

 We tasted Martell Cordon Bleu neat in a cognac snifter.
-Here are our notes.
+Here is our review.

 Martell Cordon Blue is priced at higher than any of the big four V.S.O.P offerings (Hennessy,Rémy Martin, Martell and Courvoisier) and higher than Remy Martin’s Rémy Martin 1738 Accord Royal, but less expensive than any of the big four X.O. offerings.
 It is closest in price to the X.O. cognacs.